 - Bodily tension, such as pulled up or stiffened legs, stiffened arms, clenched fists, arched back, or tense abdomen

 My kids didn’t just meet that definition, the little overachievers surpassed it!
 Both of them were crying for over 5 hours a day and did so all day long, not just in the evening.
 It always drives me crazy when someone says my kids were “fussy.”
 This isn’t fussy, you guys, this is clearly a baby who is in extreme pain.
 Because there is no clear cause of colic, there is no clear treatment.
-For the most part, you’re given some basic options: eliminate certain foods from your diet (if breastfeeding), switch formulas, add in probiotics, make sure baby is eating enough, try reflux medications and manage gas.
+For the most part, you’re given some basic options: eliminate certain foods from your diet (if breastfeeding), switch to formula or change the one your baby is on, add in probiotics, make sure baby is eating enough, try reflux medications and manage gas.
 So, what happens if none of that works?
 You’re left with a screaming child

 We always had a feeling, with both Lily and Maverick, that the pain was in their belly.
-I saw an IBCLC (International Board-Certified Lactation Consultant) shortly after I had seen symptoms in Lily and she let me know I had EXTREME breastmilk oversupply.
-When her tummy was the size of a marble she was getting three ounces of milk in only 7 minutes!
-We went through the steps of managing the oversupply but nothing seemed to work.
-With Maverick, I saw the lactation consultant three days in (when h
+I remember calling our FORMER pediatrician when Lily’s symptoms started and she told me OVER THE PHONE with no examination I should put her on Zantac for reflux.
+At the advice of my doula, I scheduled with an IBCLC (International Board-Certified Lactation Consultant) named Amy Hammant of North Georgia Breastfeeding Center and Tampa Breastfeeding center (she is also currently doing phone consults).
+I got in with her shortly after I had seen symptoms in Lily and she let me know I had EXTREME breastmilk oversupply also called hyperlactation.
+When her tummy was the size of a marble she was getting three ounces (WOW) of milk in only 7 minutes!
+We went through the steps of managing the oversupply but nothing seemed to work (we’re quite sure it is linked to my full thyroidectomy).
+With Maverick, my son, I saw the lactation consultant three days after he was born (when h

 Before you stop reading here and say “oh, her kid was lactose intolerant,” NO!
 This is not lactose intolerance!